-Recommendations for CPD activities identified by the Teaching, Learning & Assessment Committee and Programme Boards will be brought to meetings of the Course Directors and Managers Forum and Academic Council for further discussion and ratification where appropriate.
-The Chairperson of the Teaching, Learning & Assessment Committee will attend appropriate Academic Council and Course Directors and Managers meetings and, at least annually, present a report on the provision and impact of CPD.
+Recommendations for CPD activities identified by the Teaching, Learning & Assessment Committee and Programme Boards will be brought to meetings of the Programme Directors and Managers (College executive committee) and Academic Council for further discussion and ratification where appropriate.
+The Chairperson of the Teaching, Learning & Assessment Committee will attend appropriate Academic Council and Programme Directors and Managers meetings and, at least annually, present a report on the provision and impact of CPD.